MChatzakis/MChatzakis.github.io/_pages/about.md

 Before EPFL, I obtained by BSc from the Computer Science Department of University of Crete, where I graduated first in class in July 2022.

+I am collaborating with [Universite Paris Cite]() and professors [Themis Palpanas]() and [Panagiota Fatourou]() since 2021, on topics of scalable distributed similarity search.

+During the summer of 2022, I joined [DIAS] lab of EPFL, where I collaborated with professor [Anastasia Ailamaki]() and [Viktor Sanca]() on the enhancement of relation operators with vector embeddings.

+During my early days in University of Crete, I collaborated with FORTH-ICS and professor [Yannis Tzitzikas]() in topics of Open Linked Data and Knowledge Graphs.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.